samtron1412/docs/math/math-term.md

 # Asymptote
 An asymptote of a curve is a line such that the distance between the curve and the line approaches zero as they tend to infinity.

+# Function
+In mathematics, a function is a relation between a set of inputs and a set of permissible outputs with the property that each input is related to exactly one output.

+## Domain
+set of inputs

+## Image (Range)
+set of outputs

+## Graph
+set of all input-output pairs

+## Zero (Root)
+is a x value such that: f(x) = 0

 # Piecewise function
 f(x) = 5 if x < 0
 f(x) = 6x + 7 if x = 0